cmmorrow/sci-analysis/docs/index.rst

 .. note:: If a dict is passed to the analyze function, the groups are reported in arbitrary order.
 This will be fixed in a future release.

-The above example models group B as a weibull distribution, while the other groups are normally distributed.
+The above example models group B as a Weibull distribution, while the other groups are normally distributed.
 You can see the difference in the distributions by the longer tail on the group B boxplot, and the curved shape of group B on the quantile plot.
 Group C has the highest mean at 2.42, which can be seen in the quantile plot and indicated by the Kruskal-Wallis test.